 - Cognitive theory of stress was proposed by Lazarus and his colleagues.

 - According to the cognitive theory of stress, perception of stress is dependent upon the cognitive appraisal of the situation along with the resources available to deal with it.
-This is further elucidated with the help of following-
+This is further elucidated with the help of the following-

-- Primary Appraisal-In primary appraisal, a person views major changes in life as positive, negative or neutral.
+- Primary Appraisal-In primary appraisal, a person views major changes in life as positive, negative, or neutral.
 Negative events in life are appraised on three bases-

 - Threat-it is defined as possible future damage which can happen due to stress.

-- Secondary Appraisal-It is defined as the assessment of the availability of resources and potential to deal with the situation and these resources can be physical, mental, social, financial.
+- Secondary Appraisal-It is defined as the assessment of the availability of resources and potential to deal with the situation and these resources can be physical, mental, social, or financial.

 Check Out – Developing Psychological Skills

 Types of Stress – Meeting Life Challenges Class 12